Onnenpotku: Plot

 During the 1930s depression, the poor and unemployed engineer Reino Aro is secretly in love with Maire Rauta, the daughter of the wealthy industrialist K.L.
-Rauta; however, the father has other suitors in mind for her.
-Much confusion and many misunderstandings later, the situation finally resolves to a happy ending.
+Rauta.
+However, the father has other suitors in mind for her.
+Much confusion and many misunderstandings later, the situation finally resolves leading to a happy ending.

 Legacy

 Upon its release, Onnenpotku was a box office hit, with over 407,000 cinema tickets sold to date.
 As of February 2020, it retains the record for the most cinema-goers of any film by a Finnish female director.

 The film is in some respects technically flawed, but Leppänen's direction is considered to have brought out good performances of the inexperienced cast.
 Nevertheless, it remains her only film as a director; although she was invited to stay with the production company, she opted for a theatre career instead.